scrom/Experiments/README.md

  - a means of managing and editing game maps,  documenting all the attributes and placeholder subtleties.
 The map is currently assembled form a series of json files and the set of attributes available for everything isn't documented.
 (Hey, that's not bad - for a while it was all in a single file!)
  - enhanced and persistent logging - using modern logging and observability tools.
  - an enhanced UI - *todo*
- - mobile device friendly? - maybe - people are starting to get used to typing more than they were but it's pretty verbose as a game.
+ - mobile device friendly? - done! - people are starting to get used to typing more than they were but it's pretty verbose as a game.
  - eventually I'd like players to choose, extend and reuse maps.
 Right now, there's just the one.
  - a means of saving and loading game state.
 If the Node server goes down, a player state is lost, or if a player closes their browser, they can't recover their game. *done* - if the player has achieved enough to save their game*
- - persistence of Redis savegame data if redis goes down - *todo*.
+ - persistence of Redis savegame data if redis goes down - *done*.
  - implementing sensible object composition (1500 to 2000 line god classes prove a point but they're bleeding all over each other and not well-designed and structured.
 That's hurting now.) - todo
  - implementing server throttling to prevent overloading - *done*
  - limiting the number of saved game files on the server to ensure hosting space isn't consumed. *partially done* - only "real" games can be saved* Need to implement old data cleanup actions and max storage usage.
  - the game really needs a battery of tests but that's after the legacy code "peak" is reached - *ongoing* (but it's come a long way).
  - finding somewhere simple that I can get this hosted for free that doesn't require mountains of manual config.
-This was originally "done" using Heroku but I'm looking to try something more interesting with docker and deployments. - *todo*
+This was originally "done" using Heroku but I'm working on something more interesting with docker and a cloud provider. - *in progress*

 *If you're more curious about what work and plans are still hanging about, take a look at the "issues" against this project.
 There's plenty to explore!*